LetiQuin/Original-Concepts-/README.md

 ---

-### Attribution
+# Attribution
 If referencing or sharing these axioms, please credit:

 📌 Axiom on Intelligent Systems and Perception Quintana, Leticia.
 Axiom on Intelligent Systems and Perception.
 April 6, 2025.
 Published in: Symbolic Recursion and Cognition Theory.
-GitHub Repository. (https://github.com/LetiQuin/Original-Concepts)
+GitHub Repository. https://github.com/LetiQuin/Original-Concepts

 📌 Axiom of Recursive Balance
 Quintana, Leticia.
 Axiom of Recursive Balance.
 April 6, 2025.
 Published in: Symbolic Recursion and Cognition Theory.
-GitHub Repository. (https://github.com/LetiQuin/Original-Concepts)
+GitHub Repository. https://github.com/LetiQuin/Original-Concepts

-### License
+# License
 © 2025 Leticia Quintana
-This work is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
-Published under timestamped GitHub repository. © 2025 Leticia Quintana.
-All rights reserved.
+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.

+# Additional protections apply:
 Original author and theorist.
-No derivative works, including conceptual patterns, encoded weights, machine-learned abstractions, or symbolic systems based on this work, may be created, shared, or applied without clear attribution.
-This includes but is not limited to the use of ideas, structures, or transformations derived from this repository to train, fine-tune, or guide artificial systems or symbolic architectures.
-Any use of these concepts in part or in whole must include proper credit to the author and a link to the original source.
+No derivative works—including conceptual patterns, encoded weights, symbolic abstractions, or AI-generated outputs based on this work—may be created, distributed, or embedded in artificial systems without clear, written attribution.

+This includes, but is not limited to:

+Use of ideas, frameworks, or structures derived from this repository

+Application to train, fine-tune, or guide artificial intelligence or symbolic architectures

+Transformation into abstract works or pattern-generating systems

+Proper credit and a direct link to the original source are required for any use, partial or complete.